chrismdp/cardpirates/rules/index.md

 ## The cards

-Cards in a players hand have different uses.
+Cards in a player's hand have different uses.
 The number cards are *crew cards* and can be used to sail the ship and to fight battles.
-The Jack and Queen cards are special people amongst your crew - they have treasure maps, inside knowledge you can use to ransack an island, or perhaps a member of the governor's family.
+The Aces represent *treasure*.
 The Kings represent *island governors* - you can sail them back to their island for a reward, or keep them as a prisoner on your ship.
-The Aces represent *treasure*.
+The Jack and Queen cards are special people amongst your crew - they have treasure maps, inside knowledge you can use to ransack an island, or are members of a governor's family.

 Your hand is always hidden from other players: others are entitled to know how many cards you have in your hand, but not the contents.